-Now, let's take a look at slide designs that work well for asking for questions from the audience.
+Now, let's take a look at questions slide designs that work well for asking for questions from the audience.

-These slides could also contain follow-up information.
-If you're going to send your presentation (instead of presenting it from an audience) you can use a slide like this to add your follow-up contact details.
+These questions slides could also contain follow-up information.
+If you're going to send your presentation (instead of presenting it from an audience) you can use a questions slide like this to add your follow-up contact details.

 A Q&A slide should be something simple that doesn't distract the audience.
 The audience's attention should be on the Q&A session itself, and not the visuals in the background.

 3. The "Contact Us" Slide

 The "Contact Us" Slide is a great choice for the final slide in sales presentations, fundraising pitches and any type of presentation that opens up the opportunity for follow-up communications.

 In the Clean theme, check out the PowerPoint slide design 25, titled "Stay in Touch with Us."
 This presentation slide template is ready for you to add your social media links.
 This slide design is perfect if you're telling the story of your business and asking the audience to follow you on social media.

 5 Top PowerPoint Templates From Envato Elements (With Modern Designs)

 As mentioned earlier, Envato Elements is a great place to find modern PowerPoint templates that you can use to create a stunning “Any Questions” final slide.
 Take a look at some of the best PowerPoint templates from Envato Elements below:

 The Expert PowerPoint template has a modern design that can be used for all kinds of presentations.
 The template comes with 620 unique slides and it was designed in widescreen resolution.
 You’ll also find image placeholders, over 100 color schemes, and plenty of infographic elements to create a stunning presentation.